rbaron/advent-of-code-2019/day22/notes.md

 Here, `x` is the multiplicative inverse, exactly like we wanted.

 \* Note that if `N` is small, we can precompute a table of inverses by doing only the "forward" multiplication.
-That is, we can loop for all possible values of x twice and built the map:
+That is, we can loop for all possible values of x twice and build the map:

 ```python
 for i in range(N):
     for j in range(N):
         table[i][(i * j) % N] = j
 ```
 By doing so, the multiplicative inverse of `i` is in `table[i][1]`.
-Many applications in computer science use `N = 8 bits = 1 byte`
+Many applications in computer science use `N = 2^(8 bits) = 256`
-(where results of operations on a byte are guaranteed to also fit into a byte).
+(where results of operations on a byte are guaranteed to also fit into a byte), which makes this method feasible.
 Examples are the [AES block cipher](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf) (see chap.
 4).
 I also borrowed the idea when implementing the multiplicative inverse in my barebones [Shamir Secret Sharing scheme implementation](https://github.com/rbaron/secret/blob/master/secret.c#L44).

-In our case, N is big, so the approach of precomputing doesn't pay off.
-We need to use something like the Extended Euclidean Algorithm.
+In our case, `N` is big, so the approach of precomputing doesn't pay off.
+We really need to use something like the Extended Euclidean Algorithm.

 # Composition of modular congruences